Realty Income (NYSE:O) Releases FY 2022 Earnings Guidance

-Realty Income (NYSE:O – Get Rating) updated its FY 2022 earnings guidance on Tuesday.
+Realty Income (NYSE:O – Get Rating) issued an update on its FY 2022 earnings guidance on Tuesday morning.
 The company provided earnings per share (EPS) guidance of $3.840-$3.970 for the period.
 The company issued revenue guidance of -.

-Realty Income (NYSE:O – Get Rating) last released its quarterly earnings data on Monday, February 21st.
-The real estate investment trust reported $0.01 earnings per share (EPS) for the quarter, missing the consensus estimate of $0.93 by ($0.92).
-The business had revenue of $685.02 million during the quarter, compared to analyst estimates of $676.52 million.
+Realty Income (NYSE:O – Get Rating) last issued its quarterly earnings results on Monday, February 21st.
+The real estate investment trust reported $0.01 earnings per share for the quarter, missing the Thomson Reuters’ consensus estimate of $0.93 by ($0.92).
 Realty Income had a return on equity of 2.32% and a net margin of 17.25%.
-Realty Income’s revenue was up 64.0% on a year-over-year basis.
-During the same period in the previous year, the company earned $0.84 EPS.
-On average, equities analysts expect that Realty Income will post 3.92 EPS for the current year.
+The company had revenue of $685.02 million for the quarter, compared to analysts’ expectations of $676.52 million.
+During the same quarter last year, the company earned $0.84 EPS.
+Realty Income’s revenue for the quarter was up 64.0% compared to the same quarter last year.
+On average, equities analysts forecast that Realty Income will post 3.92 EPS for the current year.

-A number of research analysts have recently issued reports on O shares.
-Morgan Stanley reduced their price target on shares of Realty Income from $81.00 to $79.00 and set an overweight rating on the stock in a research report on Friday, December 3rd.
-Scotiabank lowered Realty Income from a sector outperform rating to a sector perform rating in a research report on Wednesday, December 15th.
-Royal Bank of Canada increased their price objective on shares of Realty Income from $79.00 to $80.00 and gave the company an outperform rating in a report on Wednesday, November 3rd.
-Finally, Mizuho lowered their target price on Realty Income from $82.00 to $76.00 in a report on Thursday, January 20th.
+O has been the topic of a number of recent analyst reports.
+Mizuho dropped their price objective on Realty Income from $82.00 to $76.00 in a report on Thursday, January 20th.
+Morgan Stanley dropped their price objective on Realty Income from $79.00 to $78.00 and set an overweight rating on the stock in a report on Thursday, March 3rd.
+Scotiabank cut Realty Income from a sector outperform rating to a sector perform rating in a research report on Wednesday, December 15th.
+Finally, TheStreet cut Realty Income from a b rating to a c+ rating in a research report on Thursday, March 3rd.
 Three analysts have rated the stock with a hold rating and four have given a buy rating to the company.
-Based on data from MarketBeat, Realty Income currently has an average rating of Buy and an average target price of $78.00.
+According to MarketBeat, the stock presently has a consensus rating of Buy and a consensus price target of $77.80.

-Several hedge funds and other institutional investors have recently added to or reduced their stakes in O. Carroll Investors Inc bought a new position in Realty Income in the fourth quarter worth $50,000.
-NEXT Financial Group Inc raised its stake in shares of Realty Income by 145.4% in the fourth quarter.
-NEXT Financial Group Inc now owns 1,195 shares of the real estate investment trust’s stock valued at $86,000 after acquiring an additional 708 shares during the last quarter.
-Penserra Capital Management LLC boosted its stake in Realty Income by 81.8% in the fourth quarter.
+A number of institutional investors have recently added to or reduced their stakes in the business.
+Carroll Investors Inc acquired a new position in Realty Income in the fourth quarter valued at $50,000.
+NEXT Financial Group Inc lifted its stake in shares of Realty Income by 145.4% during the fourth quarter.
+NEXT Financial Group Inc now owns 1,195 shares of the real estate investment trust’s stock worth $86,000 after purchasing an additional 708 shares in the last quarter.
+Penserra Capital Management LLC lifted its stake in shares of Realty Income by 81.8% during the fourth quarter.
 Penserra Capital Management LLC now owns 2,463 shares of the real estate investment trust’s stock worth $176,000 after purchasing an additional 1,108 shares in the last quarter.
-Synovus Financial Corp acquired a new position in Realty Income during the 4th quarter worth about $235,000.
-Finally, Paradigm Financial Partners LLC bought a new stake in shares of Realty Income during the fourth quarter valued at approximately $256,000.
-Institutional investors and hedge funds own 82.75% of the company’s stock.
+Synovus Financial Corp acquired a new position in shares of Realty Income during the fourth quarter worth about $235,000.
+Finally, Paradigm Financial Partners LLC acquired a new position in shares of Realty Income during the fourth quarter worth about $256,000.
+82.75% of the stock is owned by institutional investors.

 Realty Income Corp. is a real estate company, which engages in generating dependable monthly cash dividends from a consistent and predictable level of cash flow from operations.
 The company was founded by William E. Clark, Jr. and Evelyn Joan Clark in 1969 and is headquartered in San Diego, CA.